sheetbase/app-scripts_v1/docs/usage.md

 - `--app`: Build an app.
 - `--no-transpile`: Do not run tsc.
+- `--tsc`: Custom tsc params.
 - `--no-bundle`: Do not run rollup.
-- `--tsc`: Custom tsc params.
 - `--rollup`: Custom rollup params.
+- `--no-minify`: Do not run uglifyjs.
+- `--uglifyjs`: Custom uglifyjs params.
 - `--copy`: Resources to be copied, comma-seperated.
+- `--min`: Use the minified version for deployment.
+- `--rename`: Rename bundled deployment file.

 ### Readme